tOgg1/graphene-django-cud/docs/guide/subscriptions.rst

             return cat

-You can also use this handle-methods to transform or manipulate the data in any way you like.
+You can also use these methods to transform or manipulate the data in any way you like.
 Note that that handlers are running in a synchronous context.